60% off our 21st Century Classroom online course for a limited time only! 🎉

-How to Make a Video Project in Adobe Express
+How to Make a Video Project in Adobe Spark Post

-Whether teaching remotely or in the classroom, making video projects with Adobe Express (formerly Adobe Spark Post) is a great way to provide students with an engaging, rigorous project that encourages creativity, as well as cultivates relevant 21st century skills!
+Whether teaching remotely or in the classroom, making video projects with Adobe Spark Post is a great way to provide students with an engaging, rigorous project that encourages creativity, as well as cultivates relevant 21st century skills!

 1. Launch the Lesson